dyahnrchls/carikost-app/README.md

 # carikost - app
+This is a team project.
 Mamikost Clone App using ReactNative, Express JS(back-end), and PostgreSQL(database).

 ## Important
 This project is still in the very early development stage.
 If you want to use for production, use it with your own risk.